-114 Interview with Serpil Eryilmaz, Editor of WDR's (German State Radio) Turkish and Kurdish Services Cologne, 31 October 2013.
+Interview with Serpil Eryilmaz, Editor of WDR's (German State Radio) Turkish and Kurdish Services Cologne, 31 October 2013.

-Nonetheless, we can draw some broad conclusions, not least that during the interviews conducted in Turkey during July 2013 the prevailing sense was one of optimism, which was in contrast to a more pessimistic outlook gleaned from an appraisal of the interviews conducted with members of the Kurdish and Turkish Diaspora communities in Europe during October-December 2013.
-Whilst there is overwhelming support for the current process in Turkey amongst the diaspora communities, the majority of interviewees were pessimistic about the prospects for the current process leading to an eventual solution.
-The reasons for this are possibly twofold: first, diaspora communities are in a sense a level removed from the conflict and for that reason arguably not as 'invested' as those on the ground; as one Kurdish observer noted, "Kurds in Kurdistan suffer most and have the highest hopes with regard to the process.
-Kurds in Turkey are more pessimistic and Kurds in Europe are more emotional and sentimental and have unrealistic expectations...diaspora Kurds have no faith in the process."115 Academic commentary has also suggested that the Kurdish side is more interested in a solution than the Turkish State and that the approach taken thus far by the State has shown "more of an interest in conflict management rather than conflict solution."116
+Kurdistan suffer most and have the highest hopes with regard to the process.
+Kurds in Turkey are more pessimistic and Kurds in Europe are more emotional and sentimental and have unrealistic expectations...diaspora Kurds have no faith in the process."
+Academic commentary has also suggested that the Kurdish side is more interested in a solution than the Turkish State and that the approach taken thus far by the State has shown "more of an interest in conflict management rather than conflict solution."

 The second reason for the seemingly more pessimistic outlook of the diaspora communities is possibly concerned with the question of timing.
 The interviews conducted in the Kurdish region of Turkey in July took place at a time of great expectation with regard to what the democratization package, which was due to be announced, would contain.
-The diaspora assessment on the other hand took place in the aftermath of the package that was announced at the end of September 2013, and which was generally considered as containing little that would help move the process forward and containing "only cosmetic changes".117 Furthermore, the process was considered by many of the interviewees as being, at the time of research in late 2013, at a stalemate, with little confidence in concrete steps being taken ahead of the municipal elections scheduled for 2014 and general elections in 2015.
-The government, as one commentator argued, is "buying time in order to enter the
+The diaspora assessment on the other hand took place in the aftermath of the package that was announced at the end of September 2013, and which was generally considered as containing little that would help move the process forward and containing "only cosmetic changes".
+Furthermore, the process was considered by many of the interviewees as being, at the time of research in late 2013, at a stalemate, with little confidence in concrete steps being taken ahead of the municipal elections scheduled for 2014 and general elections in 2015.
+The government, as one commentator argued, is "buying time in order to enter the election

-115 Interview with Ferda Cetin, Sterk TV, Denderleuw, Belgium, 14 October 2013.
+Interview with Ferda Cetin, Sterk TV, Denderleuw, Belgium, 14 October 2013.

-116 Interview with Janroj Yilmaz Keles, Research Fellow, Business School, Middlesex University London, London 11 December 2013.
+Interview with Janroj Yilmaz Keles, Research Fellow, Business School, Middlesex University London, London 11 December 2013.

-117 Interview with Murat Cakir, columnist with Ozgur Politika newspaper, Frankfurt, 31 October 2013.
+Interview with Murat Cakir, columnist with Ozgur Politika newspaper, Frankfurt, 31 October 2013.

-election period in a peaceful atmosphere to attract more Kurdish votes."118 The question of the upcoming elections was, in fact, highlighted by many has having an important bearing on the process, with the suggestion that the period in the run up to the elections may witness an increase in the polarization of views as both the government and Kurdish political representation try to increase their vote, and that little of significance will be achieved in the peace process until the elections are over.119
+period in a peaceful atmosphere to attract more Kurdish votes."
+The question of the upcoming elections was, in fact, highlighted by many has having an important bearing on the process, with the suggestion that the period in the run up to the elections may witness an increase in the polarization of views as both the government and Kurdish political representation try to increase their vote, and that little of significance will be achieved in the peace process until the elections are over.

-Whereas many of the interviewees were pessimistic regarding the current process leading to an eventual solution, a major positive development emerging from the current talks and identified by a number of respondents is that the talks have led to a "change in atmosphere" and a change in perception amongst the Turkish population regarding the Kurds and the conflict.120 The approach of the State in engaging with the Kurds, and particularly, as many interviewees observed, the recognition of Öcalan as the representative of the Kurdish people, is hugely important because "it means the existence of the Kurdish question can no longer be denied."121
+Whereas many of the interviewees were pessimistic regarding the current process leading to an eventual solution, a major positive development emerging from the current talks and identified by a number of respondents is that the talks have led to a "change in atmosphere" and a change in perception amongst the Turkish population regarding the Kurds and the conflict.
+The approach of the State in engaging with the Kurds, and particularly, as many interviewees observed, the recognition of Öcalan as the representative of the Kurdish people, is hugely important because 'it means the existence of the Kurdish question can no longer be denied."